steelvelveteen/angular-template/README.md

 ## This project has added:

+1. Angular template
-1. Angular Material and imported the required usual modules.
+2. Angular Material and imported the required usual modules.
-2. HTTPClient module with a data.service.ts file ready to ajax!
+3. HTTPClient module with a data.service.ts file ready to ajax!

 ## Development server